 Listen without judging.

 Your friend, relative, or co-worker believes their abuser’s negative messages about themselves.
 They may feel ashamed, inadequate and afraid you will judge them.
 Let them know it’s not their fault.
-Explain there is never an excuse for violence in a relationship—not alcohol or drugs, not financial pressures, depression, jealousy—not anything.
+Explain there is never an excuse for violence in a relationship—not alcohol or drugs, financial pressures, depression, jealousy—not anything.

 If they remain in the relationship, continue to be their friend and continue to express your concern for their safety.
 Remember, for many people, leaving an abusive relationship can take time.